edurata-blog/edurata-blog.github.io/pages/functions/runtimes.md

 # Runtimes

-Three runtimes are at the moment supported: Python (3.8 and 3.7), Nodejs (16, 18 & 20) and Docker.
+Three runtimes are at the moment supported: Python (v3.10), Nodejs (v20) and Docker.

-For both nodejs and python a minimal coding

-## Python

-## Nodejs

-## Docker
+For both nodejs and python only the basic runtime environment is provided.
+This means that the functions are running in a container with the runtime environment and the function code.
+The function code is then executed in the runtime environment.

+If you need additional packages or libraries, you can add them using the package management files described in the [dependencies section](dependencies.md).